taskiq-python/taskiq/docs/guide/getting-started.md

 ::: info Cool tip!

-We highly recommend [taskiq-aio-pika](https://pypi.org/project/taskiq-aio-pika/) as the broker and [taskiq-redis](https://pypi.org/project/taskiq-redis/) as the result backend for production use.
+We highly recommend [taskiq-aio-pika](https://pypi.org/project/taskiq-aio-pika/) or [taskiq-nats](https://pypi.org/project/taskiq-nats/) as the broker and [taskiq-redis](https://pypi.org/project/taskiq-redis/) as the result backend for production use.

 :::